 Audition Day Schedule

 Students should refer to their audition confirmation for a specific audition time and room location.
-This information will be posted on TV monitors in the School of Music lobby.
+This information will also be posted on digital signs in the School of Music lobby.

 7:00AM - Check-In Begins | School of Music Lobby